YiranJing/YiranJing/Douugh_Experience/README.md

 Data difference based on time line are common and important in the real world.
 Some possible reasons are: Company or governments changes their strategies, or customer behavors change.

 ### Improve data quality is more valuable than modelling:
 I am not saying good model is not important, but data quality is the pre-condition of good prediction result.
 Apart from dealing with missing value and default value, discovering incorrect value and inconsistent value is more tricky.
 During NN model turning process, I realized that the noise and error in the data gives the implicit limitation of model performance, (*possible we can get an insensible incorrect model if the training data is further away from the unknown data in the future*).
-Therefore, the skill to detect and then improve data quality is important.
+Therefore, I need to keep improving data quality in my mind.

 ## Practical Skills I Leart at Douugh